How to Install Nginx on Debian Linux

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-These messages indicate that your NGINX configuration has been successfully validated.
+These messages indicate that your Nginx configuration has been successfully validated.
+Therefore, reload Nginx to apply the changes:

 Security for files and folders on your web server is paramount.
-Avoid overly permissive access rights.
-Use these commands to set correct permissions for all files and directories in your webroot.
+Avoid overly permissive access rights by setting correct permissions for all files and directories in your webroot.

 Remember to replace /var/www/example.com/ with your webroot path: